From Bioethics Briefings

 Setting Effective and Ethical Policies

-Finally, continued discussion about the relationships among incentives in research, funding, and financial conflicts of interest is important.
+Finally, continued discussion about the relationships among incentives in research, funding, and financial conflicts of interest in clinical care is important.
 As much as possible, this discussion should reach outside the biomedical community to include policymakers, advocacy and professional organizations, and the media.
 Otherwise, the management of financial conflicts of interest runs the risk of being seen simply as window dressing—a way to make research-industry financial relationships appear innocuous without assuring that they really are.

 45% of our work is supported by individual donors like you.
 Support our work.

-- Eric G. Campbell, PhD
+- Eric Campbell, PhD